iTwin/presentation/packages/unified-selection/README.md

 });
 const hiliteSet = await hiliteProvider.getHiliteSet({ selectables });

-// Some others may want to get a hilite set for _current_ selection in storage - use `createCachingHiliteSetProvider` for that.
-It's
+// Some others may want to get a hilite set for _current_ selection for specific iModel in storage - use `createCachingHiliteSetProvider`
-// recommended to keep a single instance of this provider per application as it caches hilite sets per each iModel's selection. import { createCachingHiliteSetProvider } from "@itwin/unified-selection";
+// for that.
+It's recommended to keep a single instance of this provider per application as it caches hilite sets per each iModel's selection. import { createCachingHiliteSetProvider } from "@itwin/unified-selection";
+import { createIModelKey } from "@itwin/presentation-core-interop";

 // Note the use of `using` keyword here.
 The caching provider registers a selection change listener and should be disposed, in case
 // its lifetime is shorter than that of `SelectionStorage`, to unregister the listener.
 The `using` keyword ensures that the provider
 // is disposed when it goes out of scope. using selectionHiliteProvider = createCachingHiliteSetProvider({
   selectionStorage,
+  // this is called to get iModel access based on the iModel key, used to get hilite set for that iModel (see below)
-  imodelProvider: (imodelKey: string) => getIModelByKey(imodelKey),
+  imodelProvider: (imodelKey) => getIModelByKey(imodelKey),
 });
-const selectionHiliteSet = await selectionHiliteProvider.getHiliteSet({ imodel.key });
+const selectionHiliteSet = await selectionHiliteProvider.getHiliteSet({ imodelKey: createIModelKey(imodel) });
 ```

 ### Selection scopes